Bo-Lennart/pp5-content-platform/README.md

 - [Technologies Used](#technologies-used)
     - [Languages](#languages)
     - [Libraries, Frameworks & Programs used](#libraries-frameworks--programs-used)
 - [Deployment](#deployment)
     - [Heroku](#heroku)
     - [GitHub](#github)
 - [Credits](#credits)
     - [Content](#content)
     - [Media](#media)

 # User Experience
 - This content application was built for my Portfolio Project 5 as part of my Diploma in Full-Stack Software Development, Code Institute.

 ## Site goal
-- The goal of this project is to demonstrate expereience and skills learned throughout the course as a final project within HTML, CSS, JavaScript, React.js and Django REST Framework.
+- The goal of this project is to demonstrate experience and skills learned throughout the course as a final project within HTML, CSS, JavaScript, React.js and Django REST Framework.

-- The application is a content sharing app where users can sign up, inspire eachother with content and upload by category for users to filter their field of interest.
+- The application is a content sharing app where users can sign up, inspire eachother with content, and upload by category for users to filter their field of interest.

 ### User Stories
-- The base of this project has consisted of building user stories and plan the project from these.
+- The basis of this project has consisted of building user stories and planning the project from these.

     1. USER STORY:  As a user I have a navbar to every page so I can navigate easely [Link to User Story](https://github.com/Bo-Lennart/pp5-content-platform/issues/1)
     2. USER STORY:  As a user I can sign up for the news page in order to access the features of a signed up user [#Link to User Story](https://github.com/Bo-Lennart/pp5-content-platform/issues/2)
     3. USER STORY:  As a user I can sign in to the app and access functionality for users [Link to User Story](https://github.com/Bo-Lennart/pp5-content-platform/issues/3)
-    4. USER STORY:  As a user I can tell if I'm logged in or not so I can log in if I need to [#Link to User Story](https://github.com/Bo-Lennart/pp5-content-platform/issues/4)
+    4. USER STORY:  As a user I can tell if I'm logged in or not so I can log in if I need to [Link to User Story](https://github.com/Bo-Lennart/pp5-content-platform/issues/4)
     5. USER STORY:  (Refreshin access tokens) as a user I can maintain my logged in status until I choose to log out so that my experience is not compromised [Link to User Story](https://github.com/Bo-Lennart/pp5-content-platform/issues/4)
     6. USER STORY:  As a user I can see booth sign up/sign in options when I'm not signed in [Link to User Story](https://github.com/Bo-Lennart/pp5-content-platform/issues/6)
     7. USER STORY:  As a user I can create posts to share my content with images